Richard T. Trelfa

 Richard T. Trelfa (July 5, 1918 – April 6, 2005) was an American politician.
 He served as a Republican member for the Grafton 2nd district of the New Hampshire House of Representatives.

 Life and career

 Trelfa was born in Alpena, Michigan.
 He attended the University of Michigan.

 In 1990, Trelfa defeated Dorothy E. Blodgett in the general election for the Grafton 2nd district of the New Hampshire House of Representatives, winning 77 percent of the votes.
 He then went on to be re-elected in 1992, 1994 and finally again in 1996 unopposed.

-Trelfa died in April 6, 2005, at the age of 86 at regional hospital in Littleton, New Hampshire and was survived by his wife and three sons.
+Trelfa died on April 6, 2005, at the age of 86 at regional hospital in Littleton, New Hampshire and was survived by his wife and three sons.